Generic name: oxybutynin (oral) [ OX-i-BUE-ti-nin ]

 Take oxybutynin exactly as prescribed by your doctor.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.

-Take this medicine with a full glass of water, at the same time each day.
+Take the extended-release tabletswith a full glass of water, at the same time each day.

-Oxybutynin may be taken with or without food.
+You may take oxybutynin with or without food.

 Swallow the extended-release tablet whole and do not crush, chew, or break it.